ChaalBaaz: Casting

-Anil Kapoor was initially approached for one of the male leads.
-But he turned down the offer, fearing that Sridevi's performance in dual role would overshadow his part.
-Later, Rajinikanth and Sunny Deol were selected for the respective roles.
-The reason behind Deol accepting the film was that, his father Dharmendra had done a similar role in Seeta Aur Geeta (1972) and he wanted people to remember them for that.
-Rohini Hattangadi, who had previously played a character inspired by [Sridevi] in Jalwa, was cast as Anju's cruel aunt.
+Sunny Deol was cast to play the role of Suraj, one of the two male leads.
+Sunny Deol had accepted this role as his father, Dharmendra, had done the similar role in Seeta Aur Geeta (1972) and he wanted people to remember them for that.
+Anil Kapoor was initially approached for the role of the second male lead - Jaggu.
+But he turned down the offer, fearing that Sridevi's performance in a dual role would overshadow his part.
+Later, Rajinikanth was selected for the role of Jaggu.
+Rohini Hattangadi, who had previously played a character inspired by Sridevi in Jalwa, was cast as Anju's cruel aunt.
 Anupam Kher was cast as Tribhuvan, one of his memorable works as an antagonist.
 Annu Kapoor was cast in the role of the servant Daddu, a character double of his age at that time while Aftab Shivdasani appeared as a child artist.
 ChaalBaaz marked Sridevi's first dual role film in Hindi cinema, the others being Lamhe and Khuda Gawah.
 Speaking about her role, she said that she loved enacting Manju's character as a prankster, while also revealing that she had the greatest time shooting for ChaalBaaz and further she loved the song "Na Jaane Kahan Se Aayi Hai".

 Filming

 Principal photography took place primarily in Mumbai, being handled by Manmohan Singh.
 Sridevi herself was very closely related with the production.
-Acting upon her suggestion, Pankuj decided to change the customes every four lines and according separately built sets were prepared for the song "Mera Bemar Tera Dil".
+Acting upon her suggestion, Pankuj decided to change the costumes every four lines, and accordingly, separate sets were prepared for the song "Mera Bemar Tera Dil".

 Reception and legacy

 Filmfare ranked Sridevi's performance in Chaalbaaz 4th in its list of "80 Iconic Performances of Hindi Cinema" stating that "Sridevi's penchant for giggles and her ability to look distinctly tearful when required polishes these performances to perfection.
-Hell, she made Sunny Deol and Rajnikant look like sidekicks in the film".
+Hell".
 The Times of India article "Bollywood's Hit Double Roles" stated: "Sridevi's performance rocked the box office".
 Rediff featured the film in its countdown of "25 Best Double Roles in Bollywood" saying: "What you don't realize until you have seen ChaalBaaz is just how incredible Sridevi is at depicting both ends of the spectrum" and that the film "cemented her position as an actress with a killer comic timing".
 Speaking to The Indian Express about Sridevi's act in ChaalBaaz, the director Pankaj Parashar said "She proved her range with the movie and after that she got lots of offers which saw her in a double role".
 Her slapstick rain dance "Na jaane kahan se aayi hai" became a big hit with The Times of India describing it as a "Sridevi classic where she simply looked wow with her chirpy expressions and rain drops kissing her cheeks".
 The song ultimately led to choreographer Saroj Khan's winning the Filmfare Award for Best Choreography.